I am a Marketing researcher with background in linguistics.

 Another example is the prominent use of assertive communication in marketing and social messages, as in "Save our planet!" or Nike's "Just Do It!".
-In several works I explain why marketers use this language, despite its natural tendency to evoke resistance in people, and when can it actually be more convincing than more gentle language.
+In several works I explain why marketers use this language, despite its natural tendency to evoke resistance in people, and when can it actually be more convincing than a gentle tone.

 To read research ideas and projects under development, please visit my Work in Progress.

 For working papers, papers under review and published work, please visit my Papers.